gVallverdu/pychemcurv/README.rst

 Citing pychemcurv
 =================

-Please, consider to cite the following paper when using either the `pychemcurv` library or the web application.
+Please, consider to cite the following papers when using either the `pychemcurv` library or the web application.

 Julia Sabalot-Cuzzubbo, Germain Salvato Vallverdu, Didier Bégué and Jacky Cresson